The two most widely used modes of providing liquidity to option holders are: (a) buyback of options, and (b) sale of shares upon exercise of options.

 6. What happens to my options in case my employment is terminated by my employer?

 Stock option plans dictate how stock options are treated in case of termination of employment by the employer.
-Separation of employees due to a termination usually results in vested options being cancelled.
+Separation of employees due to a termination for cause (theft, embezzlement, fraud etc.) results in the vested options being cancelled.
 In such a case, there is no scope for buyback of vested or unvested options.